 A VLAN is a group of ports that can be located anywhere in the network, but communicate as though they belong to the same physical segment.
-This section describes commands used to create VLAN groups, add port members, specify how VLAN tagging is used, and enable automatic VLAN registration for the selected interface.
+This section describes commands used to create VLAN groups, add port members, and specify how VLAN tagging is used for the selected interface.